ual/dataquick/ucb_documentation/indicators.md

 • Sonoma - usually 60%

 **Next steps**
-• Repeat for each year in the historical assessor table
+• Take a look at the data quality and decide whether to repeat calculations for the historical assessor table

 ==========